koengommers/abm-project/README.md

 # Prey-Predator Model

-This repository contains the code for a project during the Agent-Based Modelling course at the University of Amsterdam
+This repository contains the code for a project during the Agent-Based Modelling course at the University of Amsterdam.
+The [slides for our presentation](https://github.com/koengommers/abm-project/blob/main/Presentation.pdf) can also be found in this repository.

 * Koen Gommers
 * Stijn Henckens